 Silica sand grade 16/30

-Silica sand is a naturally occurring granular material that is composed of very small particles of quartz.
+it is a naturally occurring granular material that is composed of very small particles of quartz.

 The mineral content, grain size, and other properties of silica sand can vary depending on the geological source from which it is mined.

 Industrial-grade silica sand is typically classified according to its particle size distribution, or PSD.
-In the United States, silica sand with a PSD of 16/30 is considered an industrial-grade product.
+In the United States, silica with a PSD of 16/30 is considered an industrial-grade product.